Sarthak2187/ai-notes-summarizer/README.md

 📄 Extract and summarize PDF files

-🌐 Run entirely offline using Llama 3.1 (via Ollama)
+🌐 Run online using Streamlit

 ⚡ Provide fast, clean summaries through a modern web UI

-🔒 Ensure 100% privacy — your data never leaves your machine

-Built in just a few hours as a fun experiment with local LLMs.
+Built in just a few hours as a fun experiment with LLM

 🛠 Tech Stack